zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 If you “splatter” paint on a wall, you cause the pa int to go on the wall, but not in any sort of pattern.
 You are causing the paint to make marks on the wall that perhaps you don’t want.
 Unless of course you are the artist Jackson Pollock, who was famous for splattering paint on pieces of canva s – things that you use to paint a painting on.
 He made a lot of money splatte ring paint.

 Jerry doesn’t want Helen splattering water on the p aint of his car because he thinks it could hurt the paint.
 He says, “Let the w ater gush out of the hose and onto the roof of the car.”
-“To gush” (gush) means t o move liquid very quickly and in large amounts over a surface.
+“To gush” (gush) means to move liquid very quickly and in large amounts over a surface.
 He says, “Let the water caress the car.”
 “To caress” (caress) means usually to touch someone wit h your hand in a slow, gentle, pleasant way that shows that you love that person or you care for that person.
 You could also caress an object like a car.
 And that’s what Jerry wants Helen to do with the water.

 Clearly, Helen is not going to continue doing this.
 She says, “You know what?
 I think this is getting a little weird.”
 She’s tellin g Jerry that she thinks the way he wants to wash his car is strange, is odd.
 Helen the n says, “I think I’ll leave you and your baby alone.”
 She saying that Jerry is trea ting his car as if the car were a person almost, and therefore she doesn’t want to be  part of this strange way of washing a car.